arkency/posts/posts/2014-08-10-apns-and-utf8.md

 ## Not everything can be truncated

 But wait...
 We can't truncate user id.
 If we did we could be misleading about who actually started following the recipient of the notification.
-So even though it _kind-of_ external data we can't truncate it.
+So even though it is _kind-of_ external (_kind-of_ because its not truly external it doesn't come from user or 3rd party app, but still it will vary and notifications don't have control over its length) data we can't truncate it.

 We can see that the logic for this is slowly getting more and more complicated.
 That's why for every push notification we have a class that encapsulates the logic of formatting it properly according to APNS rules.